lllllll-llll-llllll/tomato/README.md

 tomato is a simple pomodoro app for being productive, made with autoit and so only works on windows.
-tomato minimizes all windows and displays message boxes telling you to either work on a task or take a break.
+let tomato tell you when to work and take breaks.

 tomato.au3 - autoit source code
 tomato.ico - icon